Coronavirus Vaccine

 HIV/AIDS:

-HIV virus jumped from chimpanzees to humans in 1920.
-In the 1980s it
+HIV jumped from chimpanzees to humans in 1920.
+In the 1980s, it

-now 30 years since the HIV/AIDS infection began.
+now been 30 years since the HIV/AIDS infection began.
 Fortunately, many safe and effective antiviral drugs can keep

 Dengue